Health & Safety

 ADHD is a treatable condition

 Part 4 of An Introduction to Attention Deficit Hyperactivity Disorder.
 ADHD can make children feel bad about themselves.
-They may see themselves as failures, when
+They may see themselves as failures, when they are not.
+They

 Read the rest this article free